Application covered for potato seedbeds

 Furthermore, with potatoes grown on deep ridges and beds, there is added effects of boom height and potential for shading on the windward side of the ridge.

-Syngenta application trials have demonstrated that the 90% drift reduction nozzle technology is far more adept at maintaining spray pattern, and resulting weed control, at a range of boom heights, compared to flat fan or standard variable pressure nozzles.
+Syngenta application trials have demonstrated that the angled 90% nozzles can be more adept at maintaining spray pattern, and resulting weed control, at a range of boom heights, compared to flat fan or standard variable pressure nozzles.

-New 90% DRT nozzle technology to limit the effects of drift would also help to achieve improved coverage of both sides of the ridge and faces of potato beds.
+New nozzle technology to limit the effects of drift would also help to achieve improved coverage of both sides of the ridge and faces of potato beds.